nilsdacke/transcription/README.md

 05-text complete transcription with speaker diarization
 ```

-A make file defines the processing steps.
+A `Makefile` defines the processing steps.